One of my Inverness chapters came to an end this afternoon.

 It was sitting in the sun in her garden one afternoon that I developed my proof for the existence of the soul from the scriptural teaching on the subject of dreams and my medical knowledge of their impact on the body and mind.

 It was here that I began my interest in astronomy with the relatively darker skies of Inverness from my native Glasgow, and I remember discussing my observations of the Moon with her son John Beaton, from whom I purchased a few cars in the intervening decades.
 Catherine, the oldest in the family, is married to John Cameron-Mackintosh, from whom we purchased another car when later they were part of my congregation in Daviot-Stratherrick-Tomatin from 1983 till 1989.
 It was their daughter Hilda who introduced me to the Inverness branch of the Institute of Advanced Motorists, where I became a Senior Observer in the second-best branch in the UK (the best branch had to be in England!).
-Hilda’s father was an Advanced Driver, an organisation about which I learned from another Advanced Driver Willie Fraser, the general treasurer of the Free Presbyterian Church for many years, who gave me his copy of Henry M. Morris’ The Genesis Flood, when I was visiting his son and my medical colleague Moray Fraser.
+Hilda’s father was an Advanced Driver, an organisation about which I learned from another Advanced Driver Willie Fraser, the general treasurer of the Free Presbyterian Church for many years, who gave me his copy of Henry M. Morris’ The Genesis Flood, not only an eye-opener but an epoch-making book, when I was visiting his son and my medical colleague Moray Fraser.
 There are good memories from these early years in the Free Presbyterian Church.
 Jeannie, another sibling, was married in Manchester and tried unsuccessfully to persuade me to join CND, the campaign for nuclear disarmament.
-Scottish Christian Party policy is to support multi-lateral disarmament, to prevent proliferation of nuclear weapons and thus, meanwhile, to restrict them to those nations that have historically developed them and maintained the peace with a responsible attitude towards their possession.
+The Scottish Christian Party policy is to support multi-lateral disarmament, to prevent proliferation of nuclear weapons and thus, meanwhile, to restrict them to those nations that have historically developed them and maintained the peace with a responsible attitude towards their possession.